rse/typopro/README.md

   character spacing adjustments) and hinting (display instructions for rasterization adjustments) information.
 This is important, because for professional DTP typography, kerning is essential &mdash; and for rendering fonts on the Web at small sizes, hinting is essential.
+To all fonts hinting information were added by the conversion process of **TypoPRO**.

 - **Liberal Licensing**:
   All fonts are under very liberal Open Source licenses and can be